serverless/enterprise/docs/event-gateway/getting-started.md

 ### Setup a Serverless Platform account
 * Signing up for an account on the Serverless Platform is easy.
 Just click [here](https://dashboard.serverless.com) and follow the instructions.

+## Development

+WIP - In the interim, there is an example project in the [examples](../../examples) which contains a real project and full tutorial.